-In USB self-powered mode, the power supply (VCC) can be turned off and the digital block is not powered.
+The USB device is self-powered, the power supply (VCC) can be turned off and the digital block is not powered.
 In this case, since VBUS is still available, the USB host would still receive the signal indicating that the device is present and ready to communicate.
 This should be avoided by disabling the LDO (U1) using the enable signal (EN) of the VCC-LDO or the output of a voltage supervisor.
-Depending on the characteristics of the LDO (U1) it is recommended to add a pull-down resistor (R11) at its output to ensure VDD_USB is not floating if the LDO (U1) is disabled or the USB cable is not connected i.e. VBUS is not supplied.
+Depending on the characteristics of the LDO (U1), it is recommended to add a pull-down resistor (R11) at its output to ensure VDD_USB is not floating if the LDO (U1) is disabled or the USB cable is not connected, i.e. VBUS is not supplied.

-USB bus-powered mode is not supported.
+USB bus powered is not supported.